 A student working toward a master’s degree on the Berkeley campus must complete one of two plans, as authorized for the program.
 Many programs require more units than the minimums listed below.

 - Plan I requires a minimum of 20 semester units of upper division and graduate courses and a thesis.
 At least 8 of these units must be in graduate courses (200 series) in the major subject.
 Course units are not granted for the thesis.
+A degree program may require more than the minimum of 20 units.
+If the degree requires more than the 20-unit minimum, 40% of the unit total must be 200-level course work.

 - Plan II requires a minimum of 24 semester units of upper division and graduate courses, followed by a comprehensive final examination administered by the school, department, or group.
 At least 12 of the units must be in graduate courses (200 series) in the major subject.
+Degree programs may require more than the 24-unit minimum.
+If the degree requires more than 24 units, half of the unit total must be 200-level course work.

 Advancement to Candidacy: Master's Plan I